-If you would like to submit an event to be AGHI-sponsored, please use our event request form.
+If you would like your event to be posted on this calendar, please use our event request form.

-For more information on the rest of the conference, please visit the conference website.
+For more information, please visit the Sheridan Libraries website.

 The Hopkins Center for Health Disparities Solutions has invited Dr. Katrina Bell MacDonald to speak as part of its Fall Seminar Series.
 The title of her talk is “Black infant and maternal health in socio-historical perspective.”

 Location: Room B14, Hampton House, Johns Hopkins Medical campus.